 Proxy marriages are not allowed in Virginia.

 First cousin marriages are allowed in Virginia.
-However, you may not marry a sibling, uncle, aunt, no matter if it is by half-blood or adoption.
+However, you may not marry a sibling, uncle, and aunt, no matter if it is by half-blood or adoption.

 The state of Virginia does not recognize common-law marriages.
 The only exceptions are if it was entered into within a state that does allow them.